'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: ...Your teacher that he didn't want anything from you.

-DASS: Exactly.
+RAM DASS: Exactly.

 GROSS: That was very important to you.

-DASS: It's quite an art, isn't it?
+RAM DASS: It's quite an art, isn't it?
 Yeah, it's quite an art.

 GROSS: Thank you very much for talking with us.

-DASS: A pleasure, Terry.
+RAM DASS: A pleasure, Terry.

 BIANCULLI: Ram Dass, previously known as Richard Alpert, speaking to Terry Gross in 1990.
 He died last year at age 88.
 After a break, we'll hear from author Michael Pollan about the most recent studies and possible benefits regarding psychedelic substances.
 And I'll review "The Undoing," the new HBO miniseries.
 I'm David Bianculli, and this is FRESH AIR.